Skip to main content

 run: <REPLACE_ME>

-As the module maintainer, you'll fill in the <REPLACE_ME> fields as necessary:
+As the module maintainer, fill in the <REPLACE_ME> fields as needed:

-• description: Describe the change in a full sentence, in a way that succinctly communicates the change.
+• description: Provide a full sentence that succinctly communicates the change.

-• author: The author of the patch.
-This entry could be you, or an organization, or anything else appropriate.
+• author: Specify the author of the patch.
+This can be your name, an organization, or another appropriate identifier.

-• steps.name: A short label for that particular step.
+• steps.name: Add a short, descriptive label for each step.

-• steps.run: The command to run to perform that particular step.
+• steps.run: Define the command to execute for that specific step.

-Because this breaking change is pretty simple, we can use terrapatch to perform the one necessary step:
+Because this breaking change is straightforward, we can use terrapatch to perform the required step:

 $ terrapatch add-module-argument $PATCHER_MODULE_ADDRESS sampleinput "\"samplevalue\""